 The names of certified public accountants that have conducted auditing and the name of auditing firm are as follows:

-In the event that the Company determines that keeping an accounting auditor as its accounting auditor causes material trouble to the Company for the reasons, among others, that the accounting auditor has violated its duties, negated its duties or behaved in a manner inappropriate as an accounting auditor, the Audit & Supervisory Board shall dismiss the accounting auditor pursuant to Article 340 of the Companies Act.
+In the event that the Company determines that keeping an accounting auditor as its accounting auditor causes material trouble to the Company for the reasons, among others, that the accounting auditor has violated its duties, negated its duties or behaved in a manner inappropriate as an accounting auditor, the Audit Committee shall dismiss the accounting auditor pursuant to Article 340 of the Companies Act.

 ABOUT US